gagolews/stringx/devel/sphinx/rapi/substr.md

 -   negative indexes are silently treated as 1 **\[changed here -- negative indexes count from the end of the string\]**

 -   replacement of different length than the extracted substring never changes the length of the string **\[changed here -- output length is input length minus length of extracted plus length of replacement\]**

-## Value

-`substr` returns a character vector (in UTF-8).
-Its replacement version modifies `x` in-place (see Examples).

-The attributes are copied from the longest arguments (similarly as in the case of binary operators).

-Note that these functions can break some meaningful Unicode code point sequences, e.g., when inputs are not normalised.
-For extracting initial parts of strings based on character width, see [`strtrim`](strtrim.md).

 ## Author(s)